 Any family would be thrilled to stay in Heilingendamm’s turreted castle wing.
 The noble treatment granted children, and the fine dining opportunities, make it many pay grades higher than the East Germany prices – from €388 per night including breakfast — the resort charges.

 The city of Schwerin, seat of the Duchy of Mecklenburg-Schwerin since 1701, is, in contrast to Rostock, a town of the elite.
 Its grand, over-scale architecture will appeal to older children and arts lovers, and it’s said that the museum has one of the finest collections of Dutch and Danish art in the world.

 - Visit Castle Schwerin on a weekend or when the Mecklenburg-Vorpommern Parliament is not in session, so you can see the rooms used now by government.

 - If you base the family in Schwerin, plan three days to explore the Castle, visit Rostock, and tour the well preserved Gothic town of Wismar.

 - Have a meal at Weinhaus Wohler – terrific food and ambiance — in the Old Town.

 - In summer, rent a self-drive houseboat as a base; they’re widely available on Airbnb and other sites.

-Castle Schwerin, with foundations dating from 1160, is a frilly, pale gold fantasy with gilded spires and bell towers on an island in Germany’s third largest lake.
+Castle Schwerin, with foundations dating from 1160, is a frilly, pale gold fantasy with gilded spires and bell towers.
+Walk the paths around this island in Germany’s third largest lake.
 Perfect for princesses and princes, it is said to have 644 rooms, some of which have been renovated as a museum to the Duchy’s era.